 We will actively review the information we hold and delete it securely, or in some cases anonymise it, when there is no longer a legal, business or customer need for it to be retained.
 We may retain a record of the existence of our relationship with you, to the extent that and for so long as we are required to do so by law.
 For example, if you have contacted us to ask for the processing of your personal information to be erased, we will retain a record of your request in order to ensure that we comply with your wishes.

 Who do we share your personal information with?

-ii.
-Airlines and other service providers needed to deliver the services you have asked for where, for instance, part of your travel itinerary involves a flight operated by a different airline or includes car hire or a hotel booking.
-Those airlines and other service providers will be identified when you make a booking.
+- Airlines and other service providers where, for instance, part of your travel itinerary involves a flight operated by a different airline or includes car hire or a hotel booking. (such airlines and other service providers will be identified when you make a booking).

-vii.
-Third parties, such as law firms and law courts, to enforce or apply any contract with you.
+- Professional advisors such as law firms and/or courts of law to enforce or apply any contract with you.

-xi.
-We may disclose your personal information to [any of our employees, officers, insurers, professional advisers, agents, suppliers or subcontractors] insofar as reasonably necessary for the purposes set out in this policy.
+- Any of our employees, officers, insurers, professional advisers, agents, suppliers or subcontractors insofar as it is reasonably necessary for the purposes set out in this policy.

 Except as provided in this policy, we will not provide your personal information to third parties.

 We are located in Fiji, which is not a country that has been deemed to offer adequate data protection by the European Commission.
 If you do provide your personal information to us, please note that you are doing so on the basis that you explicitly consent to the transfer of your personal information outside the European Economic Area ("EEA").
 The potential consequence of you explicitly consenting to this is that there is a risk that your personal information will not be protected in a manner that complies with European Data Protection Legislation.
 You can withdraw your consent to such international transfers but it will mean that we will not be able to contact you about the services we can or have agreed to provide to you going forward.